 Commercial Vehicle Enforcement Officers (Troopers), also frequent these fixed inspection facilities to conduct inspections.
-Indiana will conduct at least one drug interdiction blitz at one of these inspection facilities each year.
-There are thirty nine (39) Commercial Vehicle Enforcement Officers (CVEO) that are assigned road patrol for CMV enforcement.
+Indiana will conduct at least one drug interdiction, human trafficing and hazardous materials blitz at one of these inspection facilities each year.
+There are forty one (41) Commercial Vehicle Enforcement Officers (CVEO) that are assigned road patrol for CMV enforcement.
 These CVEO's are funded at 50% and spend at least half of their activities conducting inspections either roadside or at inspection fatalities.
 The CVEO's focus on traffic enforcement but also observe for any visual violations of equipment, markings, registration or weight.
-CVEO's are spread throughout the entire state of Indiana and there are multiple CVEO's assigned within the more populated regions which have more CMV traffic.
+CVEO's are spread throughout the entire state of Indiana and there are multiple CVEO's assigned within the more populated regions which contain more CMV traffic.